dgp3sy/VAMB-site/README.md

 This project is owned by Virginia Ambassadors Executive Board.
 No altercations or adaptions can be made to this project without the express consent of the organization.

 ## Acknowlegements
-* Daniel Perkins, University of Virginia
+* Daniel Perkins, Hoos Online Chair, University of Virginia Class of 2020